 I’m happy to start this blog post by proclaiming my undying love and affection for DriverStore Explorer.
 Also known by its executable file name RAPR.exe, this dandy little tool makes it dead simple to prune the Windows DriverStore of unused and obsolete device drivers.
-I’ve been a fan since this little tool first appeared on CodePlex almost a decade ago, and I remain a fan of the newest version (v.0.8.4.2) now available at Github.
-Here are links to DriverStore Explorer’s home page and its download page, to make it easy for you to check it out for yourself.
+I’ve been a fan since this little tool first appeared on CodePlex almost a decade ago, and I remain a fan of the version available at Github.
+Here are links to DriverStore Explorer’s home page and its download page (scroll down until you get to the Releases link there and you’ll always get the latest version), to make it easy for you to check it out for yourself.
+[Current version v0.11.42 as of 11/5/2020 posted to GitHub (always check for GREEN text “Latest release” item).]

 Digression: About the Windows DriverStore

 Only when a driver package passes these integrity and validity checks does it get staged into the DriverStore.
 After that, the OS can see and use the driver package to install new devices without requiring user intervention or interaction.
-Pleast also not that the .doc file also says: “Once files are staged to the driver store, they should not be removed or modified in any way.”
+Please also note that the .doc file also says: “Once files are staged to the driver store, they should not be removed or modified in any way.”

 DriverStore Explorer at Work